 No!
 The Bank does not make investment recommendations or provide any type of investment advice.
 We are not qualified or trained to provide investment advice.
 The Bank serves as the custodian only.
 This means that we only provide the paperwork to establish and maintain a Self-Directed IRA.

 If you do not follow the rules set forth for self-directed IRAs, you can risk the tax-deferred status of your account.
-This could lead to the disqualification of the IRA and sever tax consequences.
+This could lead to the disqualification of the IRA and severe tax consequences.

 It is your sole responsibility to understand the rules, regulations and requirements now and in the future regarding Self-Directed IRA’s.
 Any violation of the rules and the related consequences will be your sole responsibility.

 SPB takes no responsibility in providing guidance, information or resources regarding the rules, regulations and potential penalties of Self-Directed IRA’s.
 By opening a Self-Directed IRA and acting as custodian, SPB is not expressing any opinion about if the investment, the structure or any other component of the Self-Directed IRA complies with current or future rules and regulations.

 Below is a general overview about Self-Directed IRA’s Rules.
 It is not meant to contain all of the current or future rules, requirements, tax implications, etc.

 - Prohibited Transactions and Investments – Investments you cannot make in your IRA under IRS guidelines.